It's a Hellfire Gala fashion show on June X-Men variant covers

 Nearly all of Marvel's mutants will be in attendance, with almost every title in the 'Reign of X' line joining in the Hellfire Gala, and to wit, Marvel has released a spate of variant covers showing off the Krakoan fashion the cast members of each title will wear to the Gala.

-The covers released so far, and the characters shown on each, include:
+The covers released so far (with links to buy them), and the characters shown on each, include:

 Here's a gallery of all the covers: